jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-50.md

 It is not obtained through knowledge of the scientific rules evolved by literary critics.
 1384 Those rules merely afford a knowledge of the (Arabic) language.
 They do not give (a person) possession of the actual habit in its proper place.
 This was mentioned before.
 (Now,) if this is established, (we may say that it is) the tongue's habit of eloquence that guides an eloquent person toward the various aspects of (word) arrangement and toward use of the correct combinations (of words) corresponding to the word combinations and arrangement used by Arabs when they speak Arabic.

 When a person who possesses the (Arabic linguistic) habit attempts to deviate from the specific ways and the word combinations peculiar (to Arabic speech), he is not able to do so.
 His tongue will not go along with him, because it is not used to (improper speech), and its firmly rooted habit will not let it use it.
 Should any (form of) speech that deviates from the method of the Arabs and the eloquence they use in arranging their speech occur to him, he would avoid it, spit it out, and know that it does not belong to the Arabic speech that he has assiduously practiced.

-He mayoften be unable to support his attitude by arguments, as the people who know the grammatical and stylistic rules can do.
+He may often be unable to support his attitude by arguments, as the people who know the grammatical and stylistic rules can do.
 But such is a matter of argumentation with the help of inductively derived rules, whereas (correct use of the language) is something intuitive, 1385 resulting from the constant practice of Arabic speech until such time as (the person who practices it) comes to be like one of (the Arabs).

 For comparison, let us assume an Arab child who grows up and is reared among Arab Bedouins.
 1386 He learns their language and has a good knowledge of the vowel endings and of eloquent (Arabic) expression.
 He masters (all) that completely, but he does not have any knowledge whatever of grammatical rules.